scottjason/passwordless-authentication/README.md

-# Passwordless Authentication App
+# Passwordless Authentication (work in progress)

 This passwordless authentication app is built on Next.js, utilizing NodeMailer for one-time password (OTP) verification.
 It offers a secure, user-friendly authentication method without traditional passwords.

 Specifically, this app leverages Next.js server actions, enabling direct server-side function calls from the client, simplifying the architecture by eliminating the need for separate API route handlers.
 The app employs `pnpm` for package management, enhancing performance and efficiency.

 ## Features